dcos/dcos/PULL_REQUEST_TEMPLATE.md

 What features does this change enable?
 What bugs does this change fix?
 High-Level description of how things changed.

+## Related JIRA

+Please link the JIRA issue requiring this bump so it can be closed once the PR is merged.

 ## Related Issues

   - [DCOS_OSS-<number>](https://jira.dcos.io/browse/DCOS_OSS-<number>) Foo the Bar so it stops Bazzing.